Les Mehrhoff Botanical Research Award

 -

-Neela de Zoysa for her project entitled "Climbing plants of the Northeastern United States: An assessment of diversity and distribution."
-Report
+Neela de Zoysa - "Climbing plants of the Northeastern United States: An assessment of diversity and distribution" Report

 -

-Tom Groves for his project entitled "Targeted Surveys for Historical/Rare Collinsonia canadensis in Four Southern Vermont Counties."
-Report
+Tom Groves - "Targeted Surveys for Historical/Rare Collinsonia canadensis in Four Southern Vermont Counties" Report

 - 2021